1ScottWright/US-Population-Mortality-Analysis/README.md

 ### Presentation

 Please see [presentation](US_mortality_presentation.pptx) for the slides presented on the last day of class.
-This presentation goes over the exploratory data analysis which highlights key metrics, shows how mortality rates and life epectancy has changed over time, and gives some additional detail with respect to the time series model used for the analysis.
+This presentation goes over the exploratory data analysis which highlights key metrics, shows how mortality rates and life expectancy has changed over time, and gives some additional detail with respect to the time series model used for the analysis.

 ---

 ### Data Gathering Process
 The data gathering process was cumbersome.
 The features that impact mortality were selected based on general assumptions on what could impact life expectancy, factors that could potentially be influencing the opioid epidemic, and factors that may model the overall state of the world for the US population.
 The target variables, male and female life expectancy, are not directly observable, but rather, are statistics computed on raw mortality data.
-The mortality data is available, on a mult-year lag, from the Social Security Administration.
-The Jupyter notebooks in the `code` section of the GitHub repository perform the calcualtions to turn the moratlity data into target variables.
+The mortality data is available, on a multi-year lag, from the Social Security Administration.
+The Jupyter notebooks in the `code` section of the GitHub repository perform the calculations to turn the mortality data into target variables.

 The modeling sources of each of the data elements are documented in the Jupyter notebooks in the `data` folder.
 Many data elements were reported at various points in time in varying formats.
 I typically converted those data elements into csv files outside of Python and then read in the files.
 For example, the percentage of the population covered by health insurance was an element that has not been consistently measured over time.
 I found a government report from 1970 that referenced rates in 1953, 1958, 1963, and 1970.
 The more recent surveys from the Census Bureau's Annual Social & Economic Supplement provide data for the last decade.
 A third source helped fill in the gaps in between.